 First, magnet coordinators will identify qualified applicants.

 To be considered qualified for admission to a magnet school, children must meet any applicable age requirements, and they must also meet school-specific standards for attendance, conduct, and academic performance.
 Magnet coordinators use a district-wide rubric to assign each student a score between 1 and 100 for attendance, conduct, and academic performance across the core subjects.
-Both STAAR scores and grades are factored in to academic performance scores.
+Both STAAR scores (or Iowa Assessment scores used for G/T testing, if applicable) and grades are factored in to academic performance scores.
 If all of a student’s scores meet or exceed the school’s designated minimum score – as indicated in this table – then the student’s application will advance to the next phase of the admissions process.

-The majority of available spaces are filled in the general lottery, the second part of the lottery phase.
-All qualified students who have not already been placed will be considered in this lottery, provided that they live within HISD and provided that the application was submitted on time.
-(For out-of-district and late applicants, see below.)
+The majority of available spaces are then filled in the general lottery.
+All qualified, in-district students who applied in Phase 1 and who have not already been placed will be considered in this lottery.
 At many of Houston’s top-tier magnet schools, the general lottery will yield a waiting list of several hundred students.
 Students’ standing on the waiting list is determined by the same random number and sorting algorithm that governs admission – for instance, if there are 75 available spots, a student who was assigned the number 78 will be third on the waiting list.

-By March 24, you will have received notice of your child’s ranking from every school to which you applied.
-There are two possible scenarios at this point: either your child has been accepted to one school, or your child has been waitlisted at every school.
+By the end of March, you will have received notice of your child’s ranking from every school to which you applied.
+There are two possible scenarios at this point: either your child has been accepted to one school (in which case applications to schools ranked lower on your list will have been dropped), or your child has been waitlisted at every school.

 If your child is waitlisted for every school – which is unlikely, but possible, if you apply to a varied range of programs – don’t despair just yet.
 With the exception of the ten most coveted schools in all of HISD, the top 40 ranks or so of the waitlist are likely to be offered admission when students ranked ahead of them choose other schools.
 At some of the less sought-after middle schools, the first 80 or more waitlisted students are likely to be admitted, and many high schools will ultimately offer admission to more than 100 waitlisted students.
 So it’s quite reasonable to hold out hope for eventual admission to a waitlist school.
 However, it’s also wise to weigh other options during this time, especially if your child is in elementary school or is ranked below the probable admission range for middle and high schools.